 Typically, skin tags may look flesh-colored or brown in people with light skin.
 They may also be wrinkled or smooth and come in a range of sizes.
 The tiniest may be 1mm, and the largest maybe the size of a grape.
 You can identify the stalk that attaches itself to the skin in a hefty skin tag.
 A tiny skin tag, however, may look like a raised bump on the skin.
 If the tag's blood supply is twisted, it may appear black or red.
 If caught on clothing, skin tags may bleed.
 Skin tags are not linked to any skin conditions or symptoms.
 They are also not painful.
 An exception is a skin condition called acanthosis nigricans that is rampant in people with diabetes.
 This means that some of the factors that make one prone to diabetes may include skin tags.

-The most reliable and secure way to remove a mole or a skin tag is by asking your doctor to perform any of these procedures:
+The most reliable and secure way of wart and skin tag removal is by asking your doctor to perform any of these procedures:

 Among the ways that a doctor can remove the skin tag is by snipping it off with surgical scissors or a scalpel.
 Depending on the area of the mole, it may be shaved off the skin.
 The doctor may also have to cut deep into the skin because some moles have cells that penetrate underneath the skin.
 This helps to remove the entire mole so that it doesn't grow back.
 Such a cut may need stitches.